noah-sec/noah-sec/README.md

 *Deployed server infrastructure for remotely streaming desktop, browser, and email environments to a client web browser.
 These environments are containerized for isolation and security, and are wiped completely after each session.*
 - <a href="https://github.com/noah-sec/projects/blob/main/azure-xdr.md">**Defense Against Cyberthreats with Microsoft Defender XDR**</a><br>
 *Configured a Defender XDR environment, managed devices using Defender for Endpoint, used Defender XDR to manage incidents, managed investigations on an endpoint, and performed Advanced Hunting with KQL to detect unique threats.*
-- <a href="https://github.com/noah-sec/projects/blob/main/azure-storage.md">**Secure Storage for Azure Files & Azure Blob Storage**</a><br>
-*Created and configured a storage account, created and configured Blob Storage, created and configured Azure Files, configured encryption, and configured networking for storage.*
 - <a href="https://github.com/noah-sec/projects/blob/main/azure-vms.md">**Deploy & Administer Linux Virtual Machines on Microsoft Azure**</a><br>
 *Created and configured a Linux VM, configured monitoring and backup of Linux VMs, scaled Linux VMs vertically, configured identities and roles for Linux VMs, and accessed Azure Storage from a Linux VM.*
 - <a href="https://github.com/noah-sec/projects/blob/main/endpoints.md">**Windows Workstation & Linux Server Endpoint Security Hardening**</a><br>